XYOracleNetwork-v1/sdk-core-swift/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU License - see the LICENSE.md file for details

 <br><hr><br><p align="center">Made with  ❤️  by [**XY - The Persistent Company**](https://xy.company)</p>